Mijog-ai/IndustrialDataSystem/README.md

 1. Sign up or sign in using the Upload tab.
 Accounts are stored in the SQLite database—passwords remain local.
-2. Choose a test type from the dashboard.
-Create new test types to generate the matching folder structure on the shared drive.
+2. Choose a pump series and then a test type from the dashboard.
+Create new pump series or test types to generate the matching folder structure on the shared drive.
 3. Select a CSV or Excel file.
 The preview panel displays up to the first 100 rows before uploading.
 4. On upload, the file is copied to the shared drive, metadata is recorded in